analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ![Stack](res/Stack.PNG)

-The Host Conroller Interface (HCI) is the common point where devices are split.
-Typically this this interface is over an asynchronous protocol such as UART.
+The Host Controller Interface (HCI) is the common point where devices are split.
+Typically this interface is over an asynchronous protocol such as UART.
 Some devices will define proprietary interfaces between the application and host layers.
-Multi-core SOCs can also use the HCI or proprietay interfaces to split the stack between multiple CPUs.
+Multi-core SOCs can also use the HCI or proprietary interfaces to split the stack between multiple CPUs.

-When testing the Controller layers, test equipment will have a USB interface and act as a Host device.
+Test equipment will have a USB interface and act as a Host device when testing the Controller layers.
 Devices under test will use a USB to UART adapter and act as Controller devices.

 ![HCI](res/HCI.PNG)